yanhwee/ardupilot-gazebo-ros-guide/README.md

     1. Regardless whether OA is enabled, `AC_WPNav_OA` will always be used rather than `AC_WPNav`. `AC_WPNav_OA::update_wpnav()` will always call `AC_WPNav::update_wpnav()` at the end.
 The main problem lies within `AC_WPNav_OA`.
     2. `AP_OAPathPlanner` uses threading to process and adjust the waypoints.
 Sometimes, it isn't ready and will return `AP_OAPathPlanner::OA_Processing`.
     3. A switch case in `AC_WPNav_OA` handles the results.
 However, if the `OAPathPlanner` is still processing, a false boolean will disable terrain following (for that waypoint).
 (This might be a bug?)
-    4. Since that happens regularly, terrain following will be disabled for all waypoints throughout the mission.
+    4. Since the check occurs so frequently, terrain following will be disabled for all waypoints throughout the mission.
     5. The fix is to replace the false boolean to `_terrain_alt`, a boolean that stores the state of terrain following, true if enabled and false otherwise.